 "This is a story about a different thing.
 Something I call Man to Man (M2M)" This blog entry describes the events of a clay pigeon shooting outing as experienced by young woman of color.
 She muses about whether she should have removed her invisibility cloak and called out the M2M business at play.

 Apparently, the new black is... really, really black.
 "Researchers in New York reported this month that they have created a paper-thin material that absorbs 99.955 percent of the light that hits it, making it by far the darkest substance ever made -- about 30 times as dark as the government's current standard for blackest black."
 But what possible benefit to society could come from this blacker than black substance?
 Why, invisibility cloaks, of course! [more inside]

+Japanese create "invisible" cloak.
 Well, not really.
 Technically, just a two sided cloak, the front of which is a projector, and the back of which is a camera.
 Only works, one would imagine, if you're looking at a person straight on, and even then it would help if you were partially blind, or at the very least, raised in the wilderness & easily fooled by modern technology.

 Marines use high tech website in the War on Terror.
 Very interesting idea.
 Use the internet instead of the C4 systems that have already been bought...cause it works better.
 I believe it.
 With Wired (via Fark) having an article on "The Marines' arsenal of the future is starting to look a whole lot like the shelves at Toys "R" Us.", and another on powered exoskeletons, and yet another that mentions invisibility cloaks, how long before "The War of the Future" is here?
 What's it going to look like?
 I can envision a lot more people interested in the armed forces if they get to play with cool toys like this.